 The answer to this question can only be given after you and your partner are evaluated for infertility.

 When a couple comes with complaints of inability to conceive, a process of evaluation is undertaken.
-The consulting doctor takes the complete physical, sexual, medical, past and family history of both the partners.
+The consulting doctor takes the complete physical, sexual, medical, past, and family history of both partners.

-A thorough physical examination of both the partners is done by the treating doctor.
-Some blood tests are done for detection of conditions which may affect conception.
+A thorough physical examination of both partners is done by the treating doctor.
+Some blood tests are done for the detection of conditions that may affect conception.

 Treatment at the best IVF Centre

 IVF is never the first line of treatment for infertility.
 Hormonal medications are given to either or both the partners according to the results of the evaluations and tests.
 In females, medications are given to help the woman ovulate on time; they are prescribed to males in order to produce a sufficient quantity of sperms in their semen.
 Antibiotics are given if there is the presence of infections.
 Correctable surgeries can be done to restore the reproductive function of the patient.

 In spite of all these procedures if the couple is unable to conceive then the option of assisted reproductive techniques is advised by the treating doctors.

 IVF treatment is Suggested for Patients with following conditions